Breeding-Insight/grape-leaf-morphometrics/README.md

 Process historical leaf photographs from the Geneva location Create a reliable, reproducible workflow for future leaf analysis

-## Pipeline requirements:

-Python scripts will be executable to enable client deployment.
-Python script will be able to be run locally on minimal computational resources.

-## User requirements

-Command-line tools
-Running Python scripts Tools
-Handling python environments

 ## Description

 This project aims to enhance an existing pipeline for the automated analysis of grape leaf morphology.
 Using advanced image processing techniques and a Mask R-CNN model, the system will extract quantitative data from leaf images captured in laboratory settings.
 The project will process over 100 leaf samples, providing precise measurements in centimeters per pixel.
 The analysis will focus on both structural features (area, dimensions, lobing) and surface characteristics (venation patterns, serration).